rapidsai/cugraph/SOURCEBUILD.md

 $ ./build.sh libcugraph -g                # compile and install libcugraph for debug
 $ ./build.sh libcugraph -n                # compile libcugraph but do not install

-# make parallelism options can also be defined: Example build jobs to 4 (make -j4)
+# make parallelism options can also be defined: Example build jobs using 4 threads (make -j4)
 $ PARALLEL_LEVEL=4 ./build.sh libcugraph

 Note that the libraries will be installed to the location set in `$PREFIX` if set (i.e. `export PREFIX=/install/path`), otherwise to `$CONDA_PREFIX`.